ServiceNow/AU-Harness/tasks/speech_recognition/README.md

   - ["librispeech_test_clean", "word_error_rate"]
 ```

+## CalllHome Dataset
+CallHome dataset can be used for ASR evaluation.
+Follow the steps presented in [asr/callhome_asr](./asr/callhome_asr/README.md) for further instructions on the dataset preparation.

 ## 📊 Supported Datasets for Speech Recognition

 | Dataset Name                   | Language Coverage       | config | Description                                                                                       | License              |